 Rubellite believes the material factors, expectations and assumptions reflected in the forward-looking information are reasonable but no assurance can be given that these factors, expectations and assumptions will prove to be correct.
 The forward-looking information included in this Annual Information Form are not guarantees of future performance and should not be unduly relied upon.
-Such forward-looking information involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information including, without limitation:
+Such forward-looking information involve known and unlooking information involve known and unlooking information involve the forward-looking involve the forward-looking information involve the forward-looking involve the forward-looking involve the forward-looking involve the forward-looking involv those anticipated in such forward-looking information including, without limitation:

-- limited, unfavourable, or a lack of access to capital markets; - increased debt levels or debt service requirements; - changes in exploration or development plans by Rubellite or by third party operators of Rubellite's properties; - reliance on industry partners; - volatility in market prices for crude oil, natural gas, NGL, power and other products; - supply and demand regarding Rubellite's products; - risks inherent in Rubellite's operations, such as production declines, unexpected results, geological, technical, or drilling and process problems; - unanticipated operating events that can reduce production or cause production to be shut-in or delayed, including plant upsets, transportation bottlenecks and market disruptions;
+- limited, unfavourable, or a lack of access to capital markets; - increased debt levels or debt service requirements - changes in exploration or development plans by Rubellite or by third party operators of Rubellite's properties;

+- reliance on industry partners; volatility in market prices for crude oil, natural gas, NGL, power and other products; supply and demand regarding Rubellite's products; risks inherent in Rubellite's operations, such as production declines, unexpected results, geological, technical, or drilling and process problems;

-- unanticipated well or facility operating performance; - uncertainties or inaccuracies associated with estimating reserves and resource volumes; - competition for, among other things, capital, acquisitions of reserves, undeveloped lands, skilled personnel, equipment for drilling, completions, facilities and pipeline construction and maintenance; - increased service and operational costs; - incorrect assessments of the value of acquisitions; - industry conditions including fluctuations in the price of natural gas and related commodities; - royalties payable in respect of Rubellite's production; - governmental regulation of the oil and gas industry, including environmental regulation; - fluctuation in foreign exchange or interest rates; - the need to obtain required approvals from regulatory authorities; - changes in laws applicable to the Corporation, royalty rates, or other regulatory matters; - general economic conditions in Canada, the United States and globally; - stock market volatility and market valuations; and - certain other risks detailed from time to time in Rubellite's public disclosure documents including, without limitation, those risks and contingencies described above and under "Risk Factors" in this Annual Information Form.
+- process problems; unanticipated operating events that can reduce production or cause production to be shut-in or delayed, including plant upsets, transportation bottlenecks and market disruptions; unanticipated well or facility operating performance; uncertainties or inaccuracies associated with estimating reserves and resource volumes; competition for, among other things, capital, acquisitions of reserves, undeveloped lands, skilled personnel, equipment for drilling, completions, facilities and pipeline construction and maintenance; increased service and operational costs; incorrect assessments of the value of acquisitions; industry conditions including fluctuations in the price of natural gas and related commodities; royalties payable in respect of Rubellite's production; governmental regulation of the oil and gas industry, including environmental regulation; fluctuation in foreign exchange or interest rates;

+- the need to obtain required approvals from regulatory authorities; changes in laws applicable to the Corporation, royalty rates, or other regulatory matters; general economic conditions in Canada, the United States and globally; stock market volatility and market valuations; and certain other risks detailed from time to time in Rubellite's public disclosure documents including, without limitation, those risks and contingencies described above and under "Risk Factors" in this Annual Information Form.
 The foregoing list of risk factors should not be considered exhaustive.